Mech-Elites: Illuminating the Mechanic Space of GVGAI: Results

 \subsubsection{RealPortals}

 After 500 iterations, 6966 cells were filled for the Constrained MAP-Elites matrix of RealPortals, with 231 cells containing an elite map.
 The average fitness across all cells was 0.4257.
-Figure \ref{fig:realportals_levels} displays $4$ elites of varying dimensions.
+Figure \ref{fig:realportals_levels} displays four elites of varying dimensions.
 The mean and mode are calculated to be $10.78$ and $10$ respectively.
 The least mechanic-dimensional map contained $5$ mechanics, and the most contained $16$ out of a possible $35$.

 In contrast to the other games described above, RealPortals is extremely complex, echoed in the sheer amount of elites.
-Ironically, the generated levels are all extremely simple to solve, unlike any of the GVGAI included levels.
+Ironically, the generated levels are all extremely simple to solve, unlike any of the GVG-AI included levels.
 Without water dividing the map and requiring the player to use portaling, the levels are transformed into a simple find-the-goal game even simpler than Zelda.
 Even if the agent uses a portal, there is no need to do so or to use any of the other game mechancis which are normally required by the framework game levels (pushing boulders into water, unlocking the lock with a key, etc).
+This is due to the inability of AdrianCTX agent of solving any level more complex than the one it puts into the cell (AdrianCTX can't solve normal RealPortal levels).
 The least dimensional representative elite still activates five mechanics (with others still possible, just not activated during playthrough), whereas the most dimensional elite can be beaten by taking two steps to the right.